sourcebots/docs/content/api/ultrasound.md

 ### Physical

 Connect the ultrasound sensor to a pair of digital Arduino pins.
-You can read either the time taken for the sound pulse to reflect back or the precalculated distance from the API
+You can read either the time taken for the sound pulse to reflect back or the pre-calculated distance from the API

 ``` python
 trigger_pin = 4